taicheeze/coag_model/README.md

 if(t >= 4000 && AP==0)

 To adjust when the intervention is applied, change the value after "t>=", in this example, the intervention is applied after 4000 seconds.

+# Additional Information
+The file Coagulation.tmp can be opened to see what which timesteps have been solved, scroll to the bottom to see the last timestep that was solved.